 In September 2019, Firefox 69 removed the 'Always Activate' Flash option so Firefox always asks for the user's permission before activating Flash on a website.

-• If the element lists a MIME type other than x-shockwave-flash or x-test then the behavior is unchanged.
-This means that non-plugin types behave as expected and unknown types are displayed at a size of 0 x 0.
+then the behavior is unchanged.
+This means that non-plugin types behave as expected and unknown types are displayed at a size of 0 x 0. - If an

-• If an <object> element has an HTML fallback in the DOM then the fallback is shown as expected.
+element has an HTML fallback in the DOM then the fallback is shown as expected. - For

-• For x-shockwave-flash or x-test types, the element is shown as a transparent region with the size specified in its width and height attributes.
+types, the element is shown as a transparent region with the size specified in itswidth

 See also End of support for Adobe Flash.